savwiley/tcgCardCounter/README.md

 # tcgCardCounter

 This little `JS` mod provides your site with a tool to count cards in the trade posts and in eTCG.
-Customization (should be) easy.
+Installation and customization is (or should be) very easy.
 If you have any problems, please send in an [issue](https://github.com/savwiley/tcgCardCounter/issues) or feel free to contact me on Discord.

 📥 [Download Files](https://github.com/savwiley/tcgCardCounter/archive/refs/heads/main.zip)